snuglinux/bareos-scripts/README.md

   hours_cycle - after how many hours to create a job, analogue of RunOnIncomingConnectInterval

-The script is started with the command:

-  systemctl restart bareos-incoming-connect@bareos-dir.timer
+The script is started with the command: systemctl restart bareos-incoming-connect@bareos-dir.timer

 bareos-dir - the name of the director to run

-You can change the script startup period for yourself in the configuration file bareos-incoming-connect.conf
+By default, the script will be executed every minute, you can change the script startup period for yourself in the configuration file bareos-incoming-connect.conf

+To view the list of running timers in the system, you can run: systemctl list-timers

 The idea was taken from here: https://trac.dass-it.de/pub/browser/people/joerg.steffens/technical/bareos/triggerjob/triggerjob.py